mariano-f-r/my-recipe-app/CONTRIBUTING.md

 ### Branch Structure

 This project uses the Git flow workflow.
-This means that there will only ever be **5** (five) types of branches as seen below.
+This means that there are **5** (five) types of branches as seen below.

  Branch Type | Purpose
 ------------ | -------------